 Besides books, two of her biggest passions were music and science.
 She played piano and violin and strongly considered majoring in music, but decided to take a more practical route and majored in Chemistry at the University of Tulsa.
 She completed her degree with honors and a TU professor strongly encouraged her to apply to the Ph.D. program in Chemistry at the University of Texas at Austin.
 Five years later, she embarked on a career path in analytical chemistry that would take her into the world of pharmaceutical drug development and agricultural pesticides.
 Her first novel, “Cadaverine,” was inspired by her experiences working in the pharmaceutical industry and her love of forensic science.

 Holly lives in Austin Texas with her husband David and her two boys, Alex and Luke.
 The list of family pets past and present is long, but currently includes a black Labrador retriever, an orange Tabby cat, and a hedgehog.
-Holly is extremely happy to live in the live music capital of the world and the long list of amazing tex-mex restaurants is just icing on the cake.
+Holly is extremely happy to live in the live music capital of the world and the long list of amazing tex-mex restaurants is the icing on the cake.
 In October, you can find her in Zilker Park enjoying the Austin City Limits Music Festival and looking for her new favorite band.